cop-cos/COP/docs/SynConHubApi/EN/Booking v2.md

  - 20085: "cargoInfo.reeferTemperatureType and cargoInfo.reeferTemperatureValue  cannot be empty"
  - 20086: "Ventilation Settings cannot be added when the reefer temperature is less than 0 C or 32 F"
  - 20087: "Ventilation setting must be added when the reefer temperature is ≥0°C or ≥32°F"
+ - 20091: "Please select one trailer service at least for this product"
+ - 20092: "Current product does not support trailer service"
+ - 20093: "The trailer door cannot be found"
+ - 20094: "The trailer rate cannot be obtained"
+ - 20095: "Some container types do not support trailer service"
+ - 20097: "Error trailer door information"
+ - 20098: "The loading time of the trailer service must be greater than the current time"